 webMethods.io Integration supports Transport Layer Security (TLS) version 1.1 and version 1.2 for connectivity.

 Information on major releases, hotfixes, and patch releases including the latest statistics on cloud system availability, system performance, and security are available on the Cloud Trust Center.

-If you have whitelisted the Cloud Universal Messaging (UM) hostname or IP addresses in the firewall, you have to also whitelist the new UM hostname and IP addresses along with the old ones.
+If you have whitelisted the Cloud Universal Messaging (UM) hostname in the firewall, you have to also whitelist the new UM hostname along with the old one.